Learning to Plan with Natural Language: Conclusion

 \section{Conclusion}

-The impressive performance of Large Language Models (LLMs) in various natural language tasks without training is due to their ability to implicitly generate a natural language program for the test sample and then follow the program to perform inference for it.
-Based on this, we propose a two-step approach that involves searching for natural language program outlines for the test sample and generating the inference by following the program.
-Then we introduce the Learning to Program method, which learns the natural language program from the training dataset for the first step.
-Our proposed method's effectiveness has been verified through multiple reasoning task datasets, and we conclude that it is a promising approach for improving the performance of LLMs in complex tasks.
-We discuss the \textit{\textbf{limitations}} in Appendix D.
+Large Language Models (LLMs) have shown impressive performance in various natural language tasks.
+But they still need a task plan when processing complex tasks.
+In this paper, we introduce the learning to plan method, which explicitly learns the task plan based on the error feedback from the training dataset and uses the learned task plan to solve the task.
+Our proposed method's effectiveness has been verified through multiple reasoning tasks, and we conclude that it is a promising approach for improving LLMs' complex task performance.